Torsdan/OCSeedBreeder/README.md

 # OCSeedBreeder
 Created and tested in MC Eternal (1.12.2).<br />

-Automatic seed breeder for Mystical Agriculture using OpenComputers.<br />
+Automatic seed breeder for AgriCraft/Mystical Agriculture using OpenComputers.<br />

 Uses 1 Computer (SeedC) and 1 Robot (SeedR) with wireless cards.<br />